 The day I was born my mother sent me naked screaming into the world.
-Hurling towards a pinpoint of light from between her legs that I would spend the entirety of my forty-two years trying and failing to reach.
+Hurling towards a pinpoint of light from between her legs, that I would spend the entirety of my forty-two years chasing and failing to reach.

-Till one day, if I am being honest, blowing my brains out was the only way I saw it all finally being put to rest.
+Till one day, over a cup of coffee and a donut, I realized that blowing my brains out was the only way I would find peace.

-Now this is where you find yourself.
-Probably somewhere between scrolling through Facebook, watching Netflix and digging a chubby hand in a bag of something you should not be eating.
+You’re probably somewhere in a stupor scrolling through Facebook, watching Netflix and digging a chubby hand into a bag of something you shouldn’t be eating.
 Aghast at what I’ve done.
-All the while sitting there in a digitized state of gluttony consuming my misery.
+All the while sitting there in a digitized state of near comatose gluttony.
+Consuming my misery.

-The news, sitting there reading my letter to you.
-I presume only because they pulled it from my backpack after I had done something awful and the media now sought in vain to make some grand psychoanalysis out of everything.
-Make it entirely more complicated than what it really was.
+The news, not even giving my carcass time to cool before picking the meat from my bones.
+Sitting there reading my letter to you.
+I presume they pulled it from my mangled backpack, and now noble journalists sought in vain to make some grand psychoanalysis out what I’d done.
+All they were really doing was making it out to be more complicated than it really was.